 The U.S. Foreign Corrupt Practices Act, or FCPA, generally prohibits companies and their intermediaries from making improper payments to public officials for the purpose of obtaining or retaining business.
 Our internal policies mandate compliance with these anti-corruption laws.
 We operate and retain employees in China and the United States, and we rely on our management structure, regulatory and legal resources and effective operation of our compliance program to direct, manage and monitor the activities of our employees.
 Despite our training, oversight and compliance programs, we cannot assure you that our internal control policies and procedures always will protect us from deliberate, reckless or inadvertent acts of our employees or agents that contravene on compliance policies or violate applicable laws.
 Our continued expansion in China and U.S. could increase the risk of such violations in the future.
+Expansion into other countries could expose us to additional anti-bribery or anti-corruption laws, and we could face additional risks if expand our operations into countries where the compliance culture is less robust.
 Violations of the FCPA, or allegations of such violations, could disrupt our business and result in a material adverse effect on our results of operations or financial condition.